Short Range Transit Plans (SRTP)

 PCTPA assists public transit operators in updating their short-range transit plans every seven years to reflect changes in population, to respond to gaps in the transportation system, to evaluate their existing services, and to analyze possible new ways to provide service that may be more cost effective.
 Less frequently, a longer range transit planning effort takes place through the Transit Master Plan process, last completed in 2007.

 The short range transit plan updates for each of the transit operators in Auburn, Placer County, City of Roseville, and the WPCTSA is nearing completion.
 PCTPA invites you to participate in a public meeting on the final Short Range Transit Plans (SRTPs).
-The PCTPA Board of Directors will consider accepting the final SRTPs on August 22, 2018.
+The PCTPA Board of Directors accepted the final SRTPs on August 22, 2018.
 The final SRTPs and responses to public comments are located below:

 Past SRTPs and transit studies are listed at the bottom of this webpage.